Retrosternal (Substernal) Goitre

 The operation of choice is usually a total thyroidectomy, eliminating the need for potential secondary surgery due to regrowth of retained thyroid tissue.
 Having said that, on many occasions the retrosternal growth is often confined to just one side of the thyroid allowing the possibility of more limited surgery.

-The thyroid can usually be removed through a conventional thyroid incision in the neck, but occasionally division of the upper part of the breast bone (sternum) is necessary, a procedure called a manubriotomy.
+The thyroid can almost always be removed through a conventional thyroid incision in the neck, but occasionally division of the upper part of the breast bone (sternum) is necessary, a procedure called a manubriotomy.
 When this is needed however, it is very well tolerated, usually leaves a thin scar, has minimal complications and produces minimal discomfort (Fig. 5).

 Asymptomatic retrosternal goitre